boxden/AlwaysRun/README.md

 # Always Run Addon for Garry's Mod

-The **Always Run** addon for Garry's Mod allows players to enable or disable a feature where their character always runs by default.
-This can be toggled on or off via a checkbox in the settings menu.
-The addon also remembers the player's preference between sessions.
+The **Always Run** addon for Garry's Mod lets players keep running by default on the client, while still being able to temporarily stop auto-run with their normal movement modifier keys.
+The addon also remembers preferences between sessions and across gamemodes.

 ## Features
-- **Always Run Toggle**: Automatically run unless holding `ALT` or `SHIFT` to walk.
+- **Always Run Toggle**: Automatically holds run unless the player is holding their current `+speed` or `+walk` bind.
-- **Settings Menu Integration**: Easily toggle the feature on or off via the `Utilities -> Server` menu.
+- **Settings Menu Integration**: Available in `Utilities -> User`.
-- **Localization Support**: Supports multiple languages, including English, Russian, French, German, and more.
+- **Custom Toggle Key**: Supports an optional custom key for enabling or disabling auto-run.
+- **Localized UI**: Includes translations for 20+ languages.
-- **Persistent Settings**: Saves the player's preference to a file, ensuring it is remembered between sessions.
+- **Persistent Profiles**: Saves per-gamemode preferences to a client data file.

 ## Installation
 1. Download the addon files.